Win more contracts with SEO for security companies.

 Security contracts are recurring, high value and highly competitive to win.
 SEO puts your company in front of the facilities managers, property developers and business owners actively looking for providers.
 Put your numbers in below and see what an increase in organic traffic could mean for your bottom line.

-Search for your agency in the box at the top to pull in your estimated monthly organic traffic.
-Then add your average monthly enquiries from the website, your typical placement fee or contract margin, and the traffic increase you want to target.
+Search for your company in the box at the top to pull in your estimated monthly organic traffic.
+Then add your average monthly enquiries from the website, your typical contract value, and the traffic increase you want to target.
 The calculator works out how long it would take for the additional revenue to cover the cost of an SEO campaign.

-The calculator uses your own inputs alongside projected growth figures based on how SEO typically performs for recruitment agencies.
-Placement fees and contract margins vary significantly between generalist and specialist recruiters, so entering your own figures will give you a much more meaningful result than any industry average would.
-The projections are structured estimates rather than guarantees, but the assumptions are consistent and based on what we actually see with recruitment clients.
+The calculator uses your own inputs alongside projected growth figures based on how SEO typically performs for security companies.
+Contract values in this sector tend to be significant and recurring, which means the break even point often arrives earlier than clients expect.
+The projections are structured estimates rather than guarantees, but the assumptions are consistent and based on what we actually see with clients in the security and facilities sector.

-A modest uplift might mean improving your existing sector and location pages and making sure your Google Business Profile is working hard for local client searches.
-A more ambitious target means building out a proper jobs content strategy, earning coverage in HR and business press like People Management and The Recruiter, developing genuine authority in your specialist sector whether that’s finance, tech, healthcare or construction, and competing for the terms that currently send clients and candidates to the large nationals like Hays, Michael Page and Robert Half.
-Our pricing for recruitment agency SEO is straightforward and you can get a clear sense of it when you run your numbers above.
+A modest uplift might mean improving your existing service pages, making your accreditations prominent in the right places, and strengthening your local visibility for the areas you operate in.
+A more ambitious target means building out content across your full service range, from CCTV installation and access control to event security and keyholding, earning coverage in facilities management and security trade press, and competing for the contract level searches that currently send enquiries to the large nationals like Securitas, G4S and Mitie.
+Our pricing for security company SEO is straightforward and you can get a clear sense of it when you run your numbers above.

 Who we are